VidFerris/FaviconDoom/README.md

 ~ [Mordin Solus](https://www.youtube.com/watch?v=1lfJMIwHDEM)

 # how
 [JS-DOS](https://js-dos.com/) renders to a canvas object, [toDataURL](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toDataURL) converts canvas objects to a data URL, Favicons can be set to a dataURL.
 It's just chaining it all together.
-There's also a downscale before turning it into a dataurl, which seemed to make it a bit faster, but that could just be confirmation bias on my end.

 # special thanks
 Without the existence of [Defender of the Favicon](http://www.p01.org/defender_of_the_favicon/) I probably wouldn't have realised this was possible.
 Also to [this StackOverflow answer](https://stackoverflow.com/a/62438464), which sent me down the rabbit hole.
 [This gist](https://gist.github.com/mathiasbynens/428626) from Mathias Bynens also made it all way easier.
 And of course this wouldn't be possible without [JS-DOS](https://js-dos.com/).